 - 1. Verify that all transfer credits are posted to your degree audit on Workday by visiting your "Academics" tab and clicking on "Transfer Credit" at the top. - 2.
-Confirm which Core requirements remain unfulfilled by viewing your Workday "Academic Progress" tab. - 3.
-If you need to determine if a previous course you've taken will count towards a major requirement, send the course syllabus and info to the department's Undergraduate Advising Head.

-4. Transfer students can bring in no more than 64 credits (equivalent to 16 four-credit courses) towards the 128 needed for graduation at Brandeis.
+Confirm which Core requirements remain unfulfilled by viewing your Workday Academic Progress tab. - 3.
+If you need to determine if a previous course you've taken will count towards a major requirement, send the course syllabus and info to the Registrar's Office at transfer@brandeis.edu. - 4.
+Transfer students can bring in no more than 64 credits (equivalent to 16 four-credit courses) towards the 128 needed for graduation at Brandeis.
 This 64 credit total can include external sources such as AP, A-level, French Baccalaureate or International Baccalaureate Exams.
 Use the Registrar's website to review external credit policies and charts for qualifying scores.